Student Code of Conduct

 Involuntary Withdrawal Policy

-The college maintains a Health Services Office and Personal Counseling Office.
+The college maintains a Health Services Office and Personal Counseling Department.
 These units serve the medical and psychological needs of students.
 Students whose needs are beyond the scope of care of these offices will be referred to off-campus resources whenever possible.
-However, students who cannot adequately be helped by the available services and whose behavior poses a threat to: (a) the health or safety of others; (b) of significant property damage; and/or (c) of significantly disrupting college operations and functions, may be subject to an administrative withdrawal from the College.
+However, students who cannot adequately be helped by the available services and whose behavior poses a threat to: (a) the health or safety of others; (b) of significant property damage; and/or (c) of significantly disrupting college operations and functions, may be subject to an involuntary withdrawal from the college.
 To make this determination, the college may require the student to complete an individualized assessment to determine if there exists a high probability that the student may cause harm to others, destruction of property and/or disruption to the community.
-After making an individualized assessment, the College may request and/or require the student to withdraw or may impose conditions or restrictions designed to address the identified threats.
+After making an individualized assessment, the college may request and/or require the student to withdraw or may impose conditions or restrictions designed to address the identified threats.

 This policy is not intended to be disciplinary in nature, but to support the student and to maintain the safety and lawful activity and order of the college community.